eciggaar/watson-dojo-pm-tester/README.md

   ![Overview DSX services and test app][10]

+### Download the sample patient data

+Use Ctrl-click (or the equivalent action for your system) to open the <a href="https://ibm.box.com/v/patientdataV6" target=download>patientdataV6.csv</a> CSV file in a separate tab.
+Click **Download** to download this file to your own device.

+  ![Download CSV][14]

+Congrats, you're now ready to start your data science experience :smiley:!!

+# Step 3: Sign up for IBM Data Science Experience

+IBM Data Science Experience is an interactive, collaborative, cloud-based environment where data scientists can use multiple tools to activate their insights.
+In this part of the lab you will sign up for a 30-day trial of IBM Data Science Experience.

+  1. In a web browser navigate to [https://datascience.ibm.com](https://datascience.ibm.com).

+  2. Click on **Sign Up** at the top right.

+  ![Sign Up][36]

+  3. Click on **Sign in with your IBM id** and enter your Bluemix credentials.

+  ![Sign In][37]

+  4. Follow the instructions to complete the sign up for IBM Data Science Experience.
+Note that three Bluemix services will be created for you -- a Cloud Object Storage service, an Apache Spark service and a Data Science Experience service.
+As soon as the 'Get Started' button is clickable, click it and you should be directed to the Data Science Experience dashboard as shown below.

+  ![DSX dashboard][6]

 ## Step 4: Create a project in IBM Data Science Experience and bind it to your Watson Machine Learning service instance

 In this part of the lab you will create a new project in IBM Data Science Experience and bind it to your instance of the Watson Machine Learning service.

-  1. In a new browser tab go to [https://datascience.ibm.com](https://datascience.ibm.com).

-  2. Click on **Sign In** at the top of the page.

-  3. From the dashboard, click on **Create new** from the top-right.
+  1. From the dashboard, click on **Create new** from the top-right.
 From the drop-down menu select **Project**.

   ![Create New Project][11]

-  4. Enter _Watson ML Integration_ as the project name and click **Create**.
+  2. Enter _Watson ML Integration_ as the project name and click **Create**.
 Leave the other settings on their default value.

-  5. On the right, in the Files section, click on Browse to upload the data file you’ll use to create a predictive model.
+  3. On the right, in the Files section, click on Browse to upload the data file you’ll use to create a predictive model.

   ![Import Data][12]

-  6. On your laptop, browse to the location where you downloaded the file **patientdataV6.csv** in the section [Download patient data](#download-patient-data) of this lab.
+  4. On your laptop, browse to the location where you downloaded the file **patientdataV6.csv** in the section [Download patient data](#download-patient-data) of this lab.
 Select the file and click on Open (or the equivalent action for your operating system).

-  7. Once successfully uploaded, the file should appear in the **Data Assets** section.
+  5. Once successfully uploaded, the file should appear in the **Data Assets** section.

   ![Data Assets][13]

-  8. Click on **Settings** for the project.
+  6. Click on **Settings** for the project.

   ![Settings][24]

-  9. Click on add associated service and select **Machine Learning**.
+  7. Click on add associated service and select **Machine Learning**.

   ![Associate Service][25]

-  10. Choose your existing Machine Learning instance and click on **Select**.
+  8. Choose your existing Machine Learning instance and click on **Select**.

   ![Add Watson ML Service][26]

-  11. Click on your browser’s Back button and verify that the Watson Machine Learning service is now listed as one of your **Associated Services**.
+  9. Click on your browser’s Back button and verify that the Watson Machine Learning service is now listed as one of your **Associated Services**.

   ![Associated Services][27]

-  12. Leave the browser tab open for later.
+  10. Leave the browser tab open for later.

 ## Step 5: Save the credentials for your Watson Machine Learning Service